 - Number of documents per page: you can change the default number of documents displayed per page

 Define who can see the view in the library homepage:

 - Show in library navigation menu: use this option to display or hide the view.
 If a view is hidden, users won’t be able to access it in the AODocs interface.

 - Only show for role: select which role or Google Group has access to the view.
 The list of roles is configured in the Roles section in the library administration interface.
 This option is available only if the Show in library navigation menu option is selected.

 Important: Don't select a role that's based on a Person field, as these roles don't have a specified list of members.
-Learn more: Configure roles.
+Learn more: Create and configure custom roles.

 Configure the information to display in views